The Bexar County Courts are located at:

 PRETRIAL INTERVENTION PROGRAM

-Successful completion of Pretrial Intervention Program is also a recognized exception to the general rule, permitting you to apply for an expunction in most instances as well.
+Successful completion of the Pretrial Intervention Program is also a recognized exception to the general rule, permitting you to apply for an expunction in most instances as well.

 Listed below are the exceptions as to who can see information covered by a Non-Disclosure Order.